Walk-off home run: Other types of "walk-off" wins

 Sportscasters have applied the term "walk-off hit" to any kind of hit that drives in the winning run to end the game.
 It is an expansion of the term to call a hit a walk-off when what ends the game is not the hit, but the defense's failure to make a play.
-The terms "walk-off hit by pitch", "walk-off walk" (a base on balls with the bases loaded), "walk-off wild pitch", "walk-off reach-on-error", "walk-off steal of home", "walk-off passed ball", and "walk-off balk" have been also applied, with the last dubbed a "balk-off".
+The terms "walk-off hit by pitch", "walk-off walk" (a base on balls with the bases loaded), "walk-off wild pitch", "walk-off reach-on-error", "walk-off steal of home", "walk-off passed ball", "walk-off balk" (the latter being dubbed a "balk-off"), and even "walk-off catcher's interference" have also been applied.
 The day after Eric Bruntlett executed a game-ending unassisted triple play for the Philadelphia Phillies against the New York Mets on August 23, 2009, the Philadelphia Daily News used the term "walk-off triple play" in a subheadline describing the moment, although it was not a true walk-off.